ggalmeida1/convertmymoney/README.md

 ## Reconhecimentos/Acknowledgments

-PT: * Este projeto foi construído durante as aulas do Curso Desenvolvimento Web Completo.
+PT: * Este projeto foi construído durante as aulas do Full Stack Master da DevPleno.
-EN: * This project was built during the classes of the course "Complete Web Development".
+EN: * This project was built during the classes of the course Full Stack Master from DevPleno.